New York Dolls: Reunion, return to recording, second dissolution: 2004–2011

-On September 22, 2007, New York Dolls were removed from the current artists section of Roadrunner Records' website, signifying the group's split with the label.
+On September 22, 2007, the New York Dolls were removed from the current artists section of Roadrunner Records' website, signifying the group's split with the label.
 The band played the O2 Wireless Festival in Hyde Park, London on July 4, 2008, with Morrissey and Beck and the Lounge On The Farm Festival on July 12, 2008.
 On November 14, 2008, it was announced that the producer of their first album, Todd Rundgren, would be producing a new album, which would be followed by a world tour.
 The finishing touches on the album were made in Rundgren's studio on the island of Kauai.
 The album, Cause I Sez So, was released on May 5, 2009 on Atco Records.

 The band played at South by Southwest in Austin, Texas on March 21, 2009, and a show at London's 100 Club on May 14, 2009 supported by Spizzenergi.

 On March 18, 2010, the band announced another two concert dates at KOKO in Camden, London and the Academy in Dublin on April 20.
 In December 2010, it was announced the band would release their fifth album which had been recorded in Newcastle upon Tyne.
 The album, Dancing Backward in High Heels, featuring new guitarist Frank Infante (formerly of Blondie) was released on March 15, 2011.

 On March 1, 2011, it was announced the New York Dolls would be the opening act for a summer tour featuring Mötley Crüe and Poison.
 They announced a new lineup for the tour, featuring guitarist Earl Slick, who held previous stints with David Bowie and John Lennon, bassist Kenny Aaronson, who had toured with Bob Dylan, and drummer Jason Sutter, formerly of Foreigner.